 Any incident, gesture, or hint that could annoy this brotherhood was taken seriously by the Prophet.
 When The Prophet’s Companion Abu Dhar Al-Ghifari unintentionally annoyed his brother Bilal by calling him the “son of a black woman”, the Prophet took it very seriously and was alarmed at that instance that such a phrase was a threat to the well-established brotherhood.

 Therefore, he did not let it pass.
 Rather, he turned to Abu Dhar and said: “Are you calling him by the color of his mother?
 You are a man who still has traces of pre-Islamic ignorance.”

-That instance was so alarming to Abu Dhar who, realizing his mistake, rushed to seek forgiveness from his brother Bilal and placed his head on the ground asking Bilal to step by his shoes on his face as a way of making him feel, to some extent, the offence he has directed to him.
+That instance was so alarming to Abu Dhar who, realizing his mistake, rushed to seek forgiveness from his brother Bilal and placed his head on the ground asking Bilal to step by his shoes on his face as a way of making him feel, to some extent, the offense he has directed to him.

 Yet Bilal, who realized that Abu Dhar had understood the lesson, and that the insult was completely unintentional, took his hand and hugged him in a brotherly gesture.

 In that society there was no place for discrimination as it was uprooted from the hearts before the minds.
 All considerations about color and class superiority were taken away from the worldview of Muslims.

 Such a great achievement and change happened in Arabia almost 1300 years before the civil rights movement emerged in the US.

 Prophet Muhammad (PBUH) did not have to establish laws to get something like this done, because he knew it does not come from the law, but rather, from the heart of faith.

 I hope this answers your question.
 Please keep in touch.

 Please continue feeding your curiosity, and find more info in the following links: